 Your USAcademy user name, photo or other image, other information you may put in your profile, questions you ask, and posts you make to discussions, will all be publicly available on the site.
 Please keep this in mind when you choose a user name and if you choose to disclose your photo, statements, discussion postings, and other information in connection with USAcademy.
 Please do not write or post any images or information that you do not want publicly available on the site.

 We will modify this Statement if our privacy practices materially change in the future.
-We will notify you of any such modification by posting the modified Privacy Statement on our sites and indicating at the top of the Statement the date it was last updated.
+We will notify you of any such modification by posting the modified Statement on our sites and indicating at the top of the Statement the date it was last updated.
 We may also notify you of modification or changes by sending you an email or other notification.
-We encourage you to review the Statement each time you visit one of our sites, to see if this Statement has been updated since your last visit to make sure you understand how personal information you provide to us will be used.
+We encourage you to review the Statement each time you visit one of our sites, to see if this Statement has been updated since your last visit to make sure you understand how your personal information will be used.

 We will not deny your access to your personal information unless applicable law or regulatory requirements allow or require us to refuse to provide some or all of the personal information that we hold about you.
 You may view and update your personal information by logging in to your account or by sending email to us at firstname.lastname@example.org.
 Please note that we cannot change information that you provided in a form that has already been submitted.
 If you want to update information on such a form, you must contact the client institution to which the form was submitted.